CircleCly/cs61bl-su22-lesson-plans/lab06.md

 **Ideas for tailoring your teaching to the needs of your students:**
+  Most times Java visualizer can be more useful than hand-drawing.

 **Lab/1-on-1 Interactions**

 You may skip any questions that are not applicable.

 *   What fraction of students did you interact with?
+Most students.

 *   Did you interact with the shy students?
+Yes.
 *   Did you refrain from assuming manual control of the keyboard?
+Yes.

 **Ideas to improve 1-on-1 interactions:**
+  Use the right tool, if it took too long, say "This is confusing indeed, but I'll get back to you later."

 **Link to previous self-reflection:**
+  @248